-Libraries are changing how they serve this population.
-They are adapting their programming and outreach strategies, developing senior-friendly spaces, and implementing adaptive technologies.
-In this section you will find lists of helpful suggestions, case studies of individual libraries, and internet resources to help your library provide better services to older adults and seniors.
+Among the many diverse communities that libraries serve, older adults and seniors continue to be a growing population with unique needs.
+Libraries are adapting programming and outreach strategies, developing senior-friendly spaces, and implementing adaptive technologies for this community.
+In this section you will find lists of helpful suggestions, case studies of individual libraries, and other resources to help your library provide better services to older adults and seniors.

 Most Recently Added

 Publish Date: News / 14 February 2023

 Forsyth County Public Library is taking programming on the road to meet some of their senior community members where they live.
 Golden Hour with the Library offers interactive activities based around a theme, such as travel, holiday traditions, or cr...

 Practical Strategies for Engaging Veteran and Military-Affiliated Patrons at Your Library

 This webinar introduces practical and engaging library programming ideas for serving veteran and military communities.

 Publish Date: News / 25 October 2022

 Veterans, military service members, and their families are among users of virtually every library across the country.
 Indeed, libraries play a significant role in supporting veterans and military-affiliated patrons by welcoming them to the community,...